Doors

 A doorset is a complete door assembly consisting of the door frame, door leaf (or leaves), hardware and any integral side panel or fanlight.

 Enhanced security performance requirements for doorsets and windows in the UK.
-Doorsets and windows intended to offer a level of security suitable for dwellings and other buildings exposed to comparable risk
+Doorsets and windows intended to offer a level of security suitable for dwellings and other buildings exposed to comparable risk.

-This PAS supersedes PAS 24: 2016 (withdrawn) with effect from 20th September and provides a method for testing and assessing the enhanced security performance requirements of doorsets and windows.
-It covers doorsets and windows of all material types.
-Products must also meet the general performance requirements as listed below:
+This PAS supercedes PAS 24:2022 with effect from 16th October and provides an updated method for testing and assessing the enhanced security performance requirements of doorsets and windows of all material types.

 BS 6375-1:2015+A1:2016 Performance of windows and doors - Part 1: Classification for weather tightness and guidance on selection and specification